Edward P. King: World War II

 After months of fighting the invading Japanese Army and with food and medicine exhausted, King himself, accepting sole responsibility to disobey MacArthur's and Wainwright's orders, chose to surrender his troops on 9 April 1942 (this day is commemorated in the Philippines as the Araw ng Kagitingan, or "Day of Valor").
 A combined American and Filipino force of over 75,000 surrendered; this was the largest surrender of a military force in American history.
 Thousands of these soldiers would die under Japanese captivity during the ensuing Bataan Death March and imprisonment.

 Wainwright and his men, numbering 10,000, held on to Corregidor until they too were forced to surrender on 6 May 1942.

 King spent three and half years as a captive of the Japanese, who often mistreated him due to his rank.
 Both Wainwright and King expected to be court-martialled for disobeying orders that they should not surrender.
-However, they were treated as heroes when they were finally freed.
+However, they were treated as heroes when they were finally freed, with King being awarded an oak leaf cluster to his Army DSM:

 Decorations

 Postwar

 After the war, King returned to the United States where he retired to a home in Georgia, devoting himself to many volunteer causes, such as the Red Cross.
-He died in 1958, and is buried at the Cemetery of St. John in the Wilderness Episcopal Church – Flat Rock, NC.
+He died in 1958, and is buried at the Cemetery of St. John in the Wilderness Episcopal Church, Flat Rock, North Carolina.